smoebot/Get-VirusTotalReport/README.md

 # Get-VirusTotalReport
 Powershell function to pull VirusTotal report, using a range of indicators.

-Supports Domains, URLs, Hashes, and IP addresses.
+Supports Domains, URLs, Hashes, and IP addresses